-Knowles pursued its research in part because the research behind the Harman curve—today’s most famous headphone response target curve—was conducted with a standard, so-called “711” ear simulator, which delivers valid and consistent measurements only up to 8kHz.
-About five years ago, audio measurement companies started to offer headphone measurement gear with internal damping that allows for consistent measurements up to 20kHz, and sometimes higher.
-Knowles employed this gear—specifically, a GRAS RA0401 coupler, a variant of the RA0402 coupler I use—in conjunction with extensive listening tests to find out if the Harman curve (which Knowles considered valid within its limited frequency range) could benefit from modifications in the upper octave of treble.
+Knowles pursued its research in part because the research behind the Harman curve—today’s most famous headphone response target curve—was conducted with a standard, so-called “711” ear simulator, which delivers valid and consistent measurements up to only 8kHz.
+About five years ago, audio-measurement companies started to offer headphone-measurement gear with internal damping that allowed for consistent measurements up to 20kHz, and sometimes higher.
+Knowles employed this gear—specifically, a GRAS RA0401 coupler, a variant of the RA0402 coupler I use—in conjunction with extensive listening tests to find out whether the Harman curve (which Knowles considered valid within its limited frequency range) could benefit from modifications in the upper octave of treble.

 Typical of the difference I heard was on “Shower the People,” which has prominent acoustic guitar and glockenspiel; with the boost at about 18dB or greater, I definitely heard more presence in these instruments, and the boost added some liveliness to the overall mix without making it excessively bright.
 My results were similar on “Train Song” and “Aja.”
 On the Camille Thurman recording, “Detour Ahead,” the boost exacerbated the already too-prominent brushed snare drum, which I found intolerable; the root of that fault is in the recording, but this made me realize you’d definitely want an “off” switch on such a relatively extreme EQ.

 Hearing “Buddy’s Bounce” with the boost set between about 18 and 25dB was a kick.
 It didn’t change the character of the tune; it just made it sound a little more exciting.
 I’m actually inspired to try a few dB of boost at 16kHz in my mixes going forward.